 Preheat your oven to 350° and line your baking sheet with parchment paper or a Silpat because the caramel can get a bit sticky.
 Grab your pretzels and Rolos.
 Pro tip: they have a new sharing size bag of Rolos that I highly suggest you grab because there’s zero Rolo-unwrapping involved, which was the most tedious step in the old days of making these (AKA 5 years ago, hehe.
 My how times have changed!).
 Set down a layer of pretzels and top each pretzel with a Rolo.
 Pop them in the oven for four minutes.

 Immediately after you take them out of the oven, gently press an M&M into the center of each Rolo.
 I went with the red, white and blue M&M’s because the seasonal ones just seem the freshest?
 Non-candy lovers may think I’m crazy, but there’s definitely levels on the M & M freshness scale.
+So these are good for all the holidays — I’m showing a Christmas option below.
+These are a year round treat in my house.

 After each pretzel gets an M & M, place the cookie sheet in the fridge for 5 or 10 minutes to help the chocolate firm back up.

 That’s it!
 These are one of those things that is so crazy simple, you almost won’t believe how good the finished product is.
-These will keep in a sealed container I would assume for about a week, but mine have never made it that long 🙂
+These will keep in a sealed container I would assume for about a week, but mine have never made it that long 🙂 Looking for a few more easy desserts?
+Try Sizemore Pie with crushed M&M topping as another choice to change it up with the seasonal M&M’s or an Easy Clean-up S’mores Bar.

 - 50 Rolos